owacoder/cppdatalib/README.md

 Using the library is simple.
 Everything is under the main namespace `cppdatalib`, and underneath is the `core` namespace and individual format namespaces (e.g. `json`).
 It is recommended to use `using` statements to pull in format namespaces.

-For example, the following program attempts to read a JSON structure from STDIN, and output it to STDOUT:
+For example, the following programs are identical attempts to read a JSON structure from STDIN, and output it to STDOUT:

+Read through value class:

 ```c++
 #include <cppdatalib/cppdatalib.h>